digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 The first step in adding a new party to the ledger is to provision a new identifier for the party.
 The Ledger API provides an ``AllocateParty`` method for this purpose.
 The method, if successful, returns an new party identifier.
-The ``AllocateParty`` call can take the desired identifier and displayed name as optional parameters, but these are merely hints and the ledger implementation may completely ignore them.
+The ``AllocateParty`` call can take the desired identifier and display name as optional parameters, but these are merely hints and the ledger implementation may completely ignore them.

 If the call returns a new identifier, the :ref:`participant node <participant-node-def>` serving this call is ready to host the party with this identifier.
 The returned identifier is guaranteed to be **unique** in the ledger; namely, no other call of the ``AllocateParty`` method at this or any other ledger participant may return the same identifier.